Is riding a scooter in Bali a good idea?

 Pertamina Gas Station

-Pertamina is the main gas supplier in Indonesia and is the equivalent Shell or Esso back home.
-Pertamina gas stations can generally be found in larger villages and towns, and along main roads.
+Pertamina is the main gas supplier in Indonesia and is the equivalent to Shell or Esso back home.
+Pertamina gas stations can generally be found in larger villages and towns and along main roads.
 This is where we recommend getting your gas from as it is the cheapest place to fill up, plus you can guarantee the quality.

 Village Gas Pump

 All Balinese villages have at least one small roadside fuel stand.
 These are red and blue stands labelled Bensin or Pertamax, usually located outside of a shopfront or Warung.
 There is normally two types of fuel available; a yellow liquid (Bensin) or the blue one (Pertamax).
 Pertamax is slightly more expensive but better quality fuel.

 These are perfect if you get caught out and can’t find a Pertamina Gas Station.
 Although be prepared to pay a premium, since they are hand-pumped by the shop owner.

 Outside local shopfronts or small Warungs you will often find shelves filled with bottles of fuel.
 Save this option for emergencies only since the quality is questionable and often watered down.
 It’s also really expensive.

 Maintenance / tyres / oil

 There are car and bike workshops all over Bali.
 Look out for signs that say ‘Motor Bengkel’.
 These simple roadside mechanics do the job at a very cheap price, and on the spot.
 For standard bike maintenance expect to pay:

 Flat tyre – 20k IDR (inner tube replacement)